IBM-Cloud/onboarding-osb/README.md

 > Note that this broker is not recommended being used in production but it to be used as a reference to build your production broker

-## Introduction to Onboarding vs Deployment IBM Cloud Accounts
+## Whats is an Onboarding and a Deployment IBM Cloud Account
 In the sections to follow you will come across many references to Onboarding and Deployment IBM Cloud account.
 This section tries do demystify the two.

 #### _Onboarding IBM Cloud Account_